 The meaning of the dots on the iron symbol:

-- In the first place, iron the polyester, or wool at a maximum temperature of 150 degrees Celsius
+- Polyester or wool should be ironed at a maximum temperature of 150 degrees Celsius (300F)

-That’s the definition of “cold ironing.”
-Don’t forget, only one point!
+So that’s the definition of “cold ironing.”
+Don’t forget, only one point or the lowest temperature setting!
 And this is the temperature at which you should set your iron.

 A Step-By-Step Guide to Cold Ironing:

 Once you have set your cold iron to a temperature below 110°C, you will need an ironing board or bath towel on your table.
-After ironing your garment, follow these steps:
+When ironing your garment, follow these steps:

 Step 1: